Type to search

 GSA taps Geotab USA for government fleet tracking solution

-The Puerto Rico General Services Administration (GSA) has selected Geotab USA to provide telematics services for tracking and managing the island’s government vehicle fleet, the company announced Thursday.
+The Puerto Rico General Services Administration (ASG, in Spanish) has selected Geotab USA to provide telematics services for tracking and managing the island’s government vehicle fleet, the company announced Thursday.

 “Puerto Rico is keen to manage their government fleet more efficiently, generate savings and enhance operational effectiveness using our data-driven tools and solutions,” said Neil Garrett, assistant vice president of public sector business development at Geotab.